 Last Updated on

 Moments come and go.
-Days pass by, turning into weeks, then months, and then years.
+Days pass by, turning into weeks, then months, then years.
 You and the life you lead are constantly changing.
 Nothing is permanent.

 Just as negative occurrences are not permanent, neither are positive ones.
-Realizing this is important to constructing a balanced and contented perspective.
-Becoming aware of the undeniable impermanence of all situations can fuel your passion for relishing and savoring the wonderful parts of life.
+Realizing this is important to constructing a balanced perspective.
+Becoming aware of the impermanence of all situations can fuel one’s passion for relishing and savoring the wonderful parts of life.

 Accepting Impermanence Helps Cultivate Positive Well-Being

-Living with balanced mental states, founded in impermanence, counteracts the negative cycles of rumination that many people suffer from.
+Living with balanced mental states that are founded in impermanence counteracts the negative cycles of rumination that cause many people to suffer.

-Cope More Easily with Trying Times
+Cope More Easily With Trying Times

 You Can’t Force Happiness

 Craving for happiness necessarily causes us to fear or reject anything that causes unhappiness or pain.
 Attachment to possession and achievement invariably leads to disappointment and disillusionment, because everything is impermanent.
 Thus, the positive psychology of pursuing positive experiences and avoiding negative experiences is counterproductive, because the very focus on happiness contains the seed of unhappiness and suffering.
-Failure to embrace life’s experience in its entirety is at the root of suffering. –Wong, 2007
+Failure to embrace life’s experience in its entirety is at the root of suffering.

-LaBier, Douglas.
-(2012 March 17).
+LaBier, D. (2012, March 17).
 Live with impermanence…And discover your true self.
-Psychology Today. https://www.psychologytoday.com/blog/the-new-resilience/201203/live-impermanenceand-discover-your-true-self
+Psychology Today.
+Retrieved from https://www.psychologytoday.com/blog/the-new-resilience/201203/live-impermanenceand-discover-your-true-self

-Wallace, B. Alan; Shapiro, Shauna, L. (October 2006).
+Wallace, B. A., & Shapiro, S. L. (2006, October).
 Mental balance and well-being: Building bridges between Buddhism and Western psychology.
-American Psychological Association. http://psycnet.apa.org/journals/amp/61/7/690/
+American Psychologist, 61(7), 690-701.
+Retrieved from http://psycnet.apa.org/journals/amp/61/7/690/

-Wong, Paul T.P., PhD (2007).
+Wong, Paul T.P.
+(2007).
 Chinese Positive Psychology.
-International Network on Personal Meaning. http://www.meaning.ca/archives/archive/art_Chinese-PP_P_Wong.htm
+International Network on Personal Meaning.
+Retrieved from http://www.meaning.ca/archives/archive/art_Chinese-PP_P_Wong.htm